wp-plugins/flyzoo/readme.txt

 All you need to chat on your website!
 Help customers with live support chat, engage and grow your community in chat rooms and private (one-to-one chat) conversations.

-Start you 14-day free trial now!
+Start your 14-day free trial now!

 * Multiple Chat Rooms: full featured group chats with avatars, emoticons, moderation, image and video with preview.